 I first began to dive into photography about 6 years ago.
 At the time, I didn’t know how seriously I would take to the hobby.
 So, when I first got my feet wet, I bought an entry level DSLR camera kit from Amazon to make sure I didn’t blow too much of my savings.
 I got the camera to shoot landscape photos while traveling.
 Slowly, my travels became as much about coming home with a good batch of photos as about just seeing and experiencing where I was visiting.
 However, even though it began to become clear that my interest in photography had become very serious, there was plenty that I didn’t know back then that I know now.

-My learning process in photography was without any serious mentors and, as a result, my learning curve was a fairly slow and circuitous.
+My learning process in photography was without any serious mentors and, as a result, my learning curve was fairly slow and circuitous.
 There are plenty of things I wish I had learned sooner than I did, a few things I wish I had done differently, and plenty of thoughts and opinions I had back then that have completely changed.
-For those of your who are just starting out, just know that your photography knowledge will eventually develop into something solid if it has not already.
+For those of you who are just starting out, just know that your photography knowledge will eventually develop into something solid if it has not already.
 However, like with Swiss cheese, there will likely be holes in that solid block of knowledge.
 I’m hoping that by sharing a few of the items that I wish I had known sooner in the learning process, I can help accelerate your learning curve to a speed a bit faster than my own.
 Here are a few tips I wish someone had told me when I was first starting out: